lukasilverio94/front-end-project-begginer/README.md

 # front-end-project-begginer

+This is a project of FrontEnd Mentor.

-NFT preview card component (my first repository github)
+NFT preview card component and my first github repository.